-AspectTM is a herbicide professional vegetation managers use to control unwanted weeds, as well as deciduous and conifer trees along rights-of-way such as electrical power lines, roadsides and pipelines.
-It is an important tool in an effective vegetation management program.
+GarlonTM XRT and GarlonTM RTU are herbicides used by professional vegetation managers to control unwanted weeds, deciduous brush and trees along rights-of-way such as electrical power lines, roadsides and pipelines.
+They are important management tools in effective vegetation management programs.